JeanBo/java-webapp-tomcat-aad/java-webapp-tomcat/README.md

 Create and build your app with the following command:
 * mvn clean install docker:build
 * this will create a docker image named: jeanbod/tomcat-webapp:8.5 (see pom.xml, the docker-maven-plugin part)
+* run the docker image with:
+*
-* run the docker image with:  docker run -p 8080:8080 jeanbod/tomcat-webapp:8.5
+* docker run --name AppWebTest -p 8080:8080 jeanbod/tomcat-webapp:8.5
+*
+* docker rm AppWebTest
+*
 * you can change/ add users by editing the following file:  src/main/tomcat/tomcat-users.xml
-* access the counter app with the following url: http://localhost:8080/java-webapp-tomcat
+* access the SRSAppWeb app with the following url: http://localhost:8080/SRSAppWeb
-* you can access the secret part of the app (see the web.xml) by accessing the following url: http://localhost:8080/java-webapp-tomcat
-* you can find the username password info in the tomcat-users.xml file, default demo/demo123
+* you can find the username password info in the tomcat-users.xml file, default is SRS1802 with
+* password liberty.

 ## How does it work